GSS-Cogs/work-env/README.md

 ## Install

+You'll need to have `docker` and `pipenv` installed.

-Is just an alias to some bash commands. you'll need to add the following to either your `~/.bashrc` or `~/.zshrc` file, depending on which you're using.
+Beyon that just add an alias, you'll need to add the following to either your `~/.bashrc` or `~/.zshrc` file, depending on which you're using.

 ```bash
 alias enter=start_dir=$(PWD) \